 Car seats for children greatly reduce the risk of a child being injured or killed in a car accident.
-The seats, suitable for children weighing up to 32 kg —usually children up to 10 years old—are fitted in the car and used with existing adult seatbelts.
+The seats, suitable for children usually up to 10 years of age, are fitted in the car and used with existing adult seatbelts.

 When children are not properly restrained they are more likely to suffer serious injuries or die in car accidents.